 Where is Maligne Lake and How to Get There

 Maligne Lake is located about 30 miles from the town of Jasper, Alberta in Jasper National Park and a few hours north of Banff.
 If you plan ahead, a visit can easily be worked into your Canadian Rockies road trip.

-The closest international airport is Edmonton, about a 5 hour drive.
+The closest international airport is Edmonton, about a 5-hour drive away.
 Calgary is slightly further away, but flying in and out of Calgary allows you to drive the stunning Icefields Parkway.

 To get to Maligne Lake from Jasper, head north from Jasper on Highway 16 for 3.5 miles, then take a right on Maligne Lake Road.
 Follow this (and enjoy the spectacular views) for 26 miles.
 We spotted deer and black bears from the car, so keep an eye out for wildlife while you are driving.

 There is a company located right on the shore of Maligne Lake where you can rent kayaks.
-They are more expensive, and they don’t open until 9 am, which means you can’t get an early start to beat the tour boats and wind.
+Their rentals are a bit expensive and they don’t open until 9 am, which means you can’t get an early start to beat the tour boats and wind.

-Instead, I recommend renting your kayaks for Lake Maligne from a company located in the town of Jasper called Pure Outdoors.
-We reserved the kayaks 2 days before our trip in person at their shop, and were stoked that it was quite a bit cheaper than the other option.
+Instead, I recommend renting your kayaks for Maligne Lake from a company located in the town of Jasper called Pure Outdoors.
+We reserved our kayaks 2 days before our trip in person at their shop and were stoked that it was quite a bit cheaper than the other option.

 The owner met us at the launch point with the kayaks at 7:00 am, which meant we were able to get on the lake much earlier than everyone else.
 He gave us a map and some dry bags and told us about the major points of interest.

 When we returned to the launch point the next afternoon, all we had to do was empty the kayaks out and put them to the side of the ramp, and the owner would come by that evening and pick them up.